nextcloud/documentation/admin_manual/installation/system_requirements.rst

 CPU Architecture and OS
 ^^^^^^^^^^^^^^^^^^^^^^^
-A 64bit CPU and 64bit OS is required for Nextcloud to run well.
+A 64-bit CPU, OS and PHP is required for Nextcloud to run well.

 Memory
 ^^^^^^